lorin/openstack-hackspace/dashboard.md

     $ sudo mkfs.ext4 /dev/vdb
     $ sudo mount /dev/vdb /mnt

+## Prepare for under the hood exercises

+Exit the cirros instance:

+    $ exit

+For the rest of the exercises, make sure you are logged in to the Rackspace virtual machine instance ("devstack") when issuing the commands.

 Next exercise is the [Under the hood: compute].

  [Under the hood: compute]: under-the-hood-compute.md